Interactive Power to Frequency Dynamics Between Grid-Forming Inverters and Synchronous Generators in Power Electronics-Dominated Power Systems: Device Power to Frequency Dynamics and Analysis

-From \eqref{eq: GFM freq reduced}, it can be concluded that GFM frequency is algebraically related to $p_{e,I}$; therefore, considering the first order relation of $p_{e,I}$ and $p_{m,I}$ in \eqref{eq:GFM power}, GFM frequency has a first order relation with pre-converter power.
-From \eqref{eq: SG freq reduced} and \eqref{eq: SG rocof reduced}, with respect to $p_{e,G}$ the frequency dynamics of the SG follow a first order response; therefore, with \eqref{eq:SG power}, the frequency dynamics of the SG have a second order relation with pre-converter power.
+From \eqref{eq: GFM freq reduced}, it can be concluded that $\omega_I$ is proportional to $p_{e,I}$; therefore, considering the first order relation of $p_{e,I}$ and $p_{m,I}$ in \eqref{eq:GFM power}, GFM frequency has a first order relation with pre-converter power, $\dot{\delta}_I \propto p_{m,I}$.
+From \eqref{eq: SG freq reduced} and \eqref{eq: SG rocof reduced}, with respect to $p_{e,G}$ the frequency dynamics of the SG follow a first order response.
+Noting the second order relation between $p_{e,G}$ and $p_{m,G}$ in \eqref{eq:SG 2nd order}, it is concluded that the frequency dynamics of the SG have at least a third order relation with respect to pre-converter power within this approximating time frame.

+It is highlighted that the droop gain ($R_D$) parameter for the SG is in the denominator with respect to pre-converter power; \eqref{eq:SG 2nd order}.
+Therefore, the value of of $R_D$ cannot be zero, while for stability purposes it cannot be near zero due to the resultant rapidity of $p_{m,G}$.
+Note, $R_D$ is typically held constant (e.g., 5\% in North America) for all frequency responsive devices on a system, for equitable power sharing purposes.
+For the case of the droop value $M_p$ of the GFM, there is no mathematical limit for the value, while the smaller the value the slower the resultant frequency dynamics, i.e., the ROCOF, due to \eqref{eq: GFM freq reduced}.